Powerful quotes from ancient Upanishads

 As flowing rivers disappear into the sea, losing their names and forms, so a wise man, freed from name and form, attains the Purusha, who is greater than the great. – Mundaka Upanishad

 Let’s look at Stress & Anxiety, what it is and what can we do about it.
-Anxiety can be defined as our body’s response to
+Anxiety can be defined

 We hold onto many things that we don’t need.
 Physical objects and Events.
 May you flow like a river….